scholarslab/GenericXmlImporter/README.md

 another level, the stylesheet parameter "node = record_name".

 Note about delimiters:
-As Xml Import uses Csv Import, delimiters are used.
+As XML Import uses CSV Import, delimiters are used.
 Recommended delimiters are special characters allowed in xml 1.0: tabulation "\t" for column delimiter, carriage return "\r"  for element, tag and file delimiters, with the Unix end of line "\n" (line feed).
 They can be used with an empty enclosure.